-It’s almost impossible to enjoy (a simply elegant) life when you’re always stressed.
+It’s almost impossible to enjoy life when you’re always stressed.
 This, for sure, I know from my own experience.
 Fortunately, I found ways to de-stress my life.
-In this post, I share the eight most effective ones.
+In this post, I share the six most effective ones.
 So you can, just like me, reduce stress to a minimum and pave the way for the good things in life.

 6 Effective Ways to De-Stress Your Life